Ask a Question

 Single rooms cannot be guaranteed, so you should be willing to share.

-Included 8 nights shared accommodation, most meals from dinner on day one to breakfast on day nine, riding, tours as described in itinerary, cocktail and tequila tasting mentioned in programme
+Included 8 nights shared accommodation, most meals from dinner on day one to breakfast on day nine, riding, tours as described in itinerary, some drinks.

-Not included Flights, airport transfers, lunch on one day, additional museum entrance fees, drinks (except those mentioned), insurance, personal expenses, tips
+Not included Flights, airport transfers, lunch and dinner on two days, additional museum entrance fees, drinks (except those mentioned), insurance, personal expenses, tips

 Extras